A dinghy full of Syrian refugees arrives to the north shore of Lesvos, Greece, 2015.

 The refugees disembark from the bus and precariously make their way into the camp.
 Conversations strike up with current residents and the new arrivals soon discover it is up to them to build a shelter for themselves.
 With a little guidance from those they meet the new arrivals start to forage for wood from the olive trees or find pallets from local businesses and use litter in the form of bags or sheets to make cover.

-Moria Refugee Camp, hidden amongst the Olive Groves of Lesvos, north of the islands main city, Mytilene.
+Moria Refugee Camp, hidden amongst the Olive Groves of Lesvos, north of the islands main city, Mytilene, Greece, 2016.

 (The majority of refugees throughout 2015 and 2016 would waste little time in Moria.
 There was neither the capacity or security to manage the thousands that would arrive.
 On they would go in anticipation of catching a ferry to the mainland to make their way north further into Europe.
 After borders began to tighten across Europe, refugees arriving from late 2016 would be forced to spend months and even years at Moria Refugee Camp.)